eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

     - For :class:`BUILTIN` details, please refer to :ref:`builtin`.

-This is the list of each possible configuration parameter:
+List with the possible configuration parameter:

 - ``<name>``: Participant's name.
 It's not the same that ``profile_name``.